Office of the Provost

 Quality Enhancement Program (QEP)

 The Quality Enhancement Plan is a five-year university initiative to improve the quality of student learning.
 The plan is designed to improve students' critical thinking/real-world problem solving using active learning strategies.
-The QEP is part of the Tennessee Tech Strategic Plan and a component of the SACS Reaffirmation of Accreditation Process.
+The QEP is part of the Tennessee Tech Strategic Plan and a component of the SACSCOC Reaffirmation of Accreditation Process.
 Visit the Tennessee Tech QEP website for more information.